outmoded/postmile/Readme.md

 Point your browser at the web server.

 # To Do

  * Unify the two servers (api, web) to allow them to run inside the same process for single server setup

+# History

+Postmile is based on the discontinued experimental Yahoo!
+Sled project initially published at: https://github.com/yahoo/postmile.